decalage2/balbuzard/README.md

 - includes Yara signatures from the [Malware Analyst's Cookbook](https://code.google.com/p/malwarecookbook) (capabilities, packer and magic)
 - easily extensible with new patterns in python scripts and Yara rules
 - optional use of the Yara engine and Yara rules as patterns
+- CSV output
+- batch analysis of multiple files/folders
 - command-line tool or python module
 - can open malware in password-protected zip files without writing to disk
 - pure python 2.x, no dependency or compilation

 Coming soon:

-- CSV and HTML outputs
+- XML and HTML outputs
-- batch analysis of multiple files/folders
 - Unicode support

 ### How does it work?